-Year 1: Bibliography, understanding of the subject - Getting familiar with GTO JWST data, reduction and analysis tools - Building of a simple cooling flow model of ionised and atomic gas.
+Year 1: Bibliography, understanding of the subject - Getting familiar with the RAMSES code, setting up the simulation.

-Year 2: Ingesting the cooling flow model into the Paris-Durham shock code framework - Interpretation and modelling of the JWST H2 line data - start of writing of the first paper(s) and follow-up proposals.
+Year 2: Analysis of the simulated data - Interpretation of the JWST H_2 line data - start of writing of the first paper(s) and follow-up proposals.